joseph-behrens/game-catalog/README.md

         ```pip install --no-cache-dir -r requirements.txt```
         This will install of the required Python packages for the application to run.
     5. Run the application using `python views.py`
+    6. To end the application press `Ctrl+c` in the shell.